 While baby tooth decay may seem like less than a critical issue, bottle rot can lead to a myriad of oral health issues later on.
-Your child's baby teeth form the foundation of your child's mouth, holding the jaw in place for adult teeth.
+Your child's baby teeth are important.
+They form the foundation of your child's mouth, holding the jaw in place for adult teeth.

 Your baby's first dental check-up typically occurs at the one year milestone and this is one of the potential issues your dentist will look for.

-Infant tooth decay is most often caused by poor dental hygiene, but bottle rot is a specific kind of tooth decay caused by babies and toddlers falling asleep with bottles of milk or formula.
-This is because milk—or worse, juice—drank from a bottle easily pools around the gums and teeth.
+While child’s tooth decay is most often caused by a number of dental hygiene issues, bottle rot is a specific kind of tooth decay caused by babies and toddlers falling asleep with bottles of milk or formula.
+This is because milk—or worse, juice—drunk from a bottle easily pools around the gums and teeth.

-As the sugar in those drinks (yes, even breast milk!) maintains contact with the teeth, it aids the growth of bacteria, which eats away at tooth enamel, eventually leading to cavities forming.
+As the sugar in those drinks (yes, even breast milk!) maintains contact with the teeth during bottle feeding, it aids the growth of bacteria, which eats away at tooth enamel, eventually leading to cavities forming.

-How can you keep your child from developing bottle rot?
+How can you maintain healthy baby teeth for your little one and prevent bottle rot?
 The easy answer is not allowing them to fall asleep with a bottle in their mouth.
 But like any sleep aid, falling asleep with a bottle at night can be a very hard habit to break!

 If your child has gotten used to falling asleep with the aid of a bottle, there are a few things you can try:

-Any change in a bedtime routine going to cause a small amount of distress and getting used to, but as with most changes, a gentle approach is best to help wean your little one off their nighttime bottles.
+Any change in a bedtime routine is going to cause a small amount of distress and getting used to, but as with most changes, a gentle approach is best to help wean your little one off their nighttime bottles.

 In addition to eliminating nighttime bottles, make sure you are taking proper care of your little one's teeth as soon as they begin to emerge.
 Start brushing early; good dental hygiene sets up your child to acquire and maintain good, healthy habits.

-Good dental care at home is a cornerstone of your child’s health, but it’s also important to start seeing the dentist early, which will establish the good preventative care vital to your little one's future dental health.
+Good dental care at home is a cornerstone of your child’s health, but it’s also important to start seeing the dentist early, which will establish good preventative care vital to your little one's future dental health.